MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/screen-templates/meeting-screen-overview.md

 # Overview of the meeting-screen template for canvas apps

-In a canvas app, add a meeting screen that lets users create and send a meeting invite from their Office 365 Outlook account.
-Users can search for attendees in their org and add external email addresses, too.
+In a canvas app, add a meeting screen that lets users create and send meeting requests from their Office 365 Outlook accounts.
+Users can search for attendees in their org and add external email addresses.
 If your tenant has meeting rooms built into Outlook, users can select a location as well.

 You can also add other template-based screens that show different data from Office 365, such as [email](email-screen-overview.md), [people](people-screen-overview.md) in an organization, and a user's [calendar](calendar-screen-overview.md).